Who Is Responsible For Injuries That Occur At Commercial Premises?

 Persons Defined As Occupiers Such as Owners, Tenants, and Others, If Responsible For the Condition of Premises May Be Liable For Injuries.

-Understanding Rights and Duties and Liability Risks Involving the Occupier's Liability Act
+Understanding the Rights and Duties and Liability Risks Affecting Various Occupiers of Premises

 In Ontario, it is the Occupiers Liability Act, R.S.O.
 1990, c.
 O.2 that governs, with some exceptions, who may be legally liable for personal injuries or property damage arising from the activities conducted upon premises as well as the condition of the premises.